 - Do not qualify under the criteria for wsu.edu as stated in #5 above.

-- Domain forwarding as provided by an external service provider is not specifically excluded.
+11. Domain forwarding as provided by an external service provider is not specifically excluded.
 Those utilizing this methodology are cautioned to ensure that any on-campus resources that are accessed comply with all applicable laws and policies to include Appropriate Use

-- Any domain name registered in the WSU DNS that is not accessed by network query for two months may be terminated.
+12. Any domain name registered in the WSU DNS that is not accessed by network query for two months may be terminated.

-- To request a new .org domain name – Submit a written request to the appropriate IT/IS manager.
-He/she will send the request to the Domain Name Review Committee.
-The Committee will inform the IT/IS manager of their recommendation within 30 days of the date of the request.
+3. To request a new .org domain name – Submit a written request to the appropriate University Marketing and Communications manager.
+They send the request to the Web Advisory Committee.
+The Committee informs University Marketing and Communications

-Domain name — The common, word-based identifier for a specific computer system.
-Examples would be wsu.edu, microsoft.com, or redcross.org.
-The right-most portion (.edu, .com, or .org) is called the primary domain name or top-level domain name.
+Domain levels (top, second, third, and fourth) – The right-most portion (.edu, .com, or .org) is called the primary domain name or top-level domain name.
 Other primary domain names include .biz, .info, .mil, .gov, etc. The portion to the left of the primary domain name is called a second-level domain name.
 In the example above, wsu, microsoft, and redcross are second-level domain names.
 Second-level domain names are registered with various governing associations.
-Moving further to the left would result in sub-domain names.
-Example of sub-domain names would be stat.wsu.edu, ansci.wsu.edu, vancouver.wsu.edu, or spokane.wsu.edu.
+Moving further to the left results in third- and fourth-level domain names (also referred to as sub-domain names).
+Examples of sub-domain names are stat.wsu.edu, ansci.wsu.edu, vancouver.wsu.edu, or spokane.wsu.edu.
 The registered owner of the second-level domain name that it is associated with controls sub-domain names.

 Name space – Name space, or domain name space, is an inverted tree containing a set of nodes, such as com, edu, org, net, gov, mil, arpa, etc. Each node represents a domain.
 Everything below a node falls into that domain.
 WSU belongs to the edu node/domain.
-Similarly anyone at WSU that uses wsu.edu as part of its host name falls into the WSU domain/node and is part of WSU’s domain name space.
+Similarly, anyone at WSU that uses wsu.edu as part of its host name falls into the WSU domain/node and is part of WSU’s domain name space.